TinYu2019/github-copilot-commits/README.md

 # GitHub Copilot Commits

-We will use this project to demonstrate the use of GitHub Copilot for generating code commits.
+We will use this project to demonstrate the use of GitHub Copilot for generating code commits / pull request summary and code review.

 ## Installation